 The elbow gave out during spring training in 2000.
 Smoltz made the dreaded visit to the pitcher’s best friend, surgeon James Andrews, for an elbow ligament replacement that cost him the entire season.
 Returning in 2001, he managed just five starts before heading back to the DL.

 Along with Cox and Mazzone, Smoltz concluded that his elbow couldn’t stand up to pitching a full game every fifth day.
 The club sent him to the bullpen and by the end of the season he had taken over as the closer.
 He recorded 10 saves in 11 chances, then finished all three games of the Division Series as the Braves swept Houston.
-It was the last postseason series the Braves won; they lost the league championship to Arizona.
+It was the last postseason series the Braves won during his career; they lost the league championship to Arizona.

 Smoltz called the fall of 2001 the Offseason from Hell.
 With his contract expiring, the Braves told him they wanted him back, but only as a reliever.
 He balked.
 He had organized his life around a starting pitcher’s schedule, waking up early on his days off to take his children to school and play golf.
 When he tested free agency, at least half a dozen teams offered him a starting job.
 The Yankees put a reported $52 million on the table for four years.
 After agonizing and praying, Smoltz accepted a $30 million, three-year deal, with an option for a fourth year, to close for Atlanta.
 “I looked at the total picture,” he said.
 “Family, lifestyle, my charity and community work, financial, friends and family.
 And baseball.”22 He, his wife, Dyan, and their four children were settled in the community and he was leading a fundraising drive to build a new Christian school.